 I am a fully qualified and accredited psychotherapist in private practice in Ballsbridge, Dublin 4.

 I have a diploma and a BA in Integrative Psychotherapy, both from IICP, and a diploma in Psychology from DBS.
-I have further certificates and trainings in Compassion Focused Therapy, Cognitive Behavioural Therapy, Dissociation, Attachment Theory and trauma processing.
+I have further certificates and trainings in Compassion Focused Therapy, Cognitive Behavioural Therapy, EMDR, Dissociation, Attachment Theory and trauma processing.

 Helping people become better friends to themselves and live expansive and compassionate lives beyond trauma is a privilege for me.

 I am an accredited member of the Irish Association of Counselling & Psychotherapy: